viamrobotics/docs/docs/how-tos/manage-fleet.md

 1. Add a new location using the same **New location** interface.

-1. At the bottom of the location’s page, use the New Parent Location dropdown to choose a parent location.
+1. At the bottom of the location’s page, use the **New parent location** dropdown to choose a parent location.
    Click **Change**.

    {{<imgproc class="aligncenter" src="/tutorials/air-quality-fleet/locations-done.png" resize="x900" declaredimensions=true alt="The New York Office fleet page.
 The left Locations navigation panel lists Antonia's Home and RobotsRUs, with New York Office and Oregon Office nested inside RobotsRUs." >}}